-An allegation is an assertion from any person that a foster carer or other member of the fostering household has or may have behaved in a way that has harmed a child, committed a criminal offence against a child, or behaved towards a child in a way that indicates they are unsuitable to work with children.
+An allegation is an assertion from any person that a foster carer or another member of the fostering household has or may have behaved in a way that has harmed a child, committed a criminal offence against a child or behaved towards a child in a way that indicates they are unsuitable to work with children.

 The public authority (the local authority or health and social care trust) in which the foster carer lives, the fostering service they work for, the public authority responsible for the fostered child and the police will all be involved in deciding exactly how a particular allegation is investigated.

 How we can help foster carers

 The Fostering Network has produced a booklet designed to help foster carers understand what is likely to happen if an allegation is made against them or a member of their family.
 It contains: